+35725368683

 Ukrainian citizens with biometric passports

-For Ukrainian citizens holding a biometric passport, visa-free travel is granted for up to 90 days in any 180.
+For Ukrainian citizens holding a biometric passport, visa-free travel is granted for up to 90 days in any 180-day period.
 The right is valid in EU countries, Iceland, Liechtenstein, Norway, and Switzerland.
 The purpose of travel can be for tourism, visiting relatives or friends, and for business purposes, but not to work.

 Ukrainian citizens with non-biometric passports